 Version 8 was good, but with Version 9 GFI has done it again.

 Installation is straightforward.
 All the software needs is an account to run under, details of its back-end database and a location to reside.
 MS Access, MSDE or MS SQL Server databases are supported and you can even migrate your data from one to another if needs be.
-And as is usual for GFI you can download a fully-functional 30-day evaluation straight from their website so you can be up and running in minutes.

 The separate toolbar scheduler from Version 8 is gone and, in its place, the opening screen gives you all the options you need: Scan this Computer, Scan the Network, Custom Scan or Scheduled Scan.
 Click ‘Scan this Computer' and the scan begins – just one simple mouse click and you're off.